JJohnyy/rent-calculator/readme.md

 1. Select **main branch** on the dropdown menu, and click save.
 1. Now the website is live on **https://jjohnyy.github.io/rent-calculator/**
 1. Any time commits and pushes are sent to Github, the Github Pages site should update shortly after.

+### JavaScript

+With this being my first project using javascript, naturally, I encoutered some issues that I had to work throught.

+One of my major headeches was getting correct value to each button.
+I lost many hours attemting to work this out.
+Eventually, my mentor and tutor had to help me out.
+I was able to work it out and understand how to work with objects and arrays.
+This is part where I learned more advanced way to iterate thru array than for loop.

+When I ran test of the calculator, I quickly realized that I have to implement more variables and choices.
+So another row of buttons was added and function created to calculate another variable.